XRM-OSS/Xrm-Templating-Language/README.md

 ## Types
 Native Types:
-- String Constants (Alpha numeric text inside quotes)
+- String Constants (Alpha numeric text inside double quotes or single quotes)
 - Integers (Digit expression)
 - Doubles (Digits are separated by '.', a 'd' is appended to separate from decimals.
 E.g: 1.4d)
 - Decimals (Digits are separated by '.', a 'm' is appended to separate from doubles.
 E.g: 1.4m)